2bttns/2bttns/app/README.md

 # Start the dev-db container, from scratch or if it was stopped
 $ npm run docker:up:dev-db

-# Note that this does not run Prisma migrations or seed the db.
+# Note that the previous command does not run Prisma
+# migrations or seed the db.
 # To do that, run the following command:
 $ npm run init-db:dev
 ```